 When the SKC receives a join request, it checks its local database for an entry for the group.
 If none exists, the SKC creates an entry and the corresponding key tree.
 The SKC also generates a datahiding key for the group.
-The datahiding key for group G has to be identical across subnetworks; the SKC in a subnetwork has to contact the SKCs in other subnetworks (that have members in G) to agree on the datahiding key for G. The datahiding key is long-term; once created, it does not change for the lifetime of group G, despite member joins and leaves.
-The SKC assigns the joining host to a leaf in the tree.
+The datahiding key for group G has to be identical across subnetworks; the SKC in a subnetwork has to contact the SKCs in other subnetworks (that have members in G) to agree on the datahiding key for G. The datahiding key is long-term; once created, it does not change for the lifetime of group G. The SKC assigns the joining host to a leaf in the tree.
 It then encrypts all the keys in the path from the leaf node to the root and the datahiding key using the long-term secret it shares with the joining host; it also encrypts only the session key for the RP.
-The SKC then forms a key information message containing the encrypted keys, and transmits the key information message to the host and the local RP.
-The host decrypts the tree keys and group datahiding key and stores them in local memory.
-The RP decrypts the session key, creates an entry for the group in local memory, and stores the session key in the entry.
+The SKC then forms a key information message to the host and the local RP.
+The host decrypts the tree keys and group datahiding key and stores them in local memory, and stores the session key in the entry.